 Here’s a question from one of our readers,

-I have a folder called PerfLogs in my C drive, with just one folder inside it and no visible data.
+Looks like my C drive is quite full and around 10 GB of free space are now left in the physical disk.
+I have just spotted a folder called PerfLogs in my C drive, with just one folder inside it and no visible data.
 Is it safe to delete it?

-It is fully safe to remove the PerfLogs folder, but keep in mind that Windows will keep recreating it every time you delete it.
-The Windows 7 features like Reliability Monitor make use of this performance report file to provide detailed performance information.
+Although technically possible to remove the folder, that’s not recommended.
+On a broader sense, we don’t recommend messing with system folders.
+If you still decide to remove the PerfLogs folder, be aware that Windows will re-create it every time you delete it.
+One of the reasons being that Windows features like Reliability Monitor make use of this performance report file to provide detailed performance information.

 The folder hardly uses any disk space, so we’d recommend you to leave it as is.
 If you are looking to optimize your disk space, our first recommendation would be to use the out of the box Disk Cleanup utility.
 You can launch the cleanup by right clicking your drive partition (C, D and alike), then go to the General tab and hit the b button, Your next step would be to define which files to delete to gain disk space.
 Typically, downloaded programs and temp internet files would be your first candidates for deletion.
 Using Disk Cleanup You could also go ahead and delete system files such as Windows Update un-needed files.

 If the PerfLogs folder is visible and you it hidden in Windows Explorer, you can simply hide it by right clicking on it and choosing Properties, then in the General tab, navigate to the Attributes session and select Hide.